907sjl/referrals_powerbi/README.md

 ...
 Color Over 90d = "#FD6262"
 ```
-The specific color values are held in individual DAX functions that function as constants, pairing a color value with a meaning.
-Color values can be changed across multiple functions that use them.
+The specific color values are held in individual DAX measures that function as constants, pairing a color value with a meaning.
+Color values can be changed at once across multiple sets of rules that use them.

 ### Display Folders for Data Elements